Quick Answer

 If outputs are jointly generated and inseparable, use written joint-ownership terms instead of forcing sole ownership.
 For deeper white-label structures, see How to Structure a 'White Label' Service Agreement.

 Keep VAT in a separate lane.
 VAT chargeability and invoicing can affect timing, and EU invoicing rules apply to most B2B supplies, but VAT workflow does not decide IP title.
-If compliance could affect deal timing or billing, track it separately with placeholders such as "Add current threshold after verification" and "Add current process timing after verification."
+If compliance could affect deal timing or billing, track current thresholds and process timing as pending official verification before relying on them.

 Before signing, confirm these five points: